Real Parents, Real Meals with Dr. Maria Rivera

 Today we are launching our series on Real Parents Real Meals.
 In these posts, we talk to busy families about their food routines and time-saving tricks.
-We’re kicking off the series with our very own Dr. Maria.
-What does she feed her toddler?
+We’re kicking off the series with our very own Dr. Maria Rivera.
+Read on to learn how she approaches nutrition and just what does she feed her toddler?

 - No food during tantrums